 Community Corrections Order for Fail to Answer Bail

 The matter proceeded on a plea of guilty.
-Through a combination of thorough preparation (the collation of numerous character references) and persuasive advocacy, Alex was able to demonstrate to the magistrate that the client was now a completely different person from the person who committed the offences a number of years ago.
+Through a combination of thorough preparation (the collation of numerous character references) and persuasive advocacy, We were able to demonstrate to the magistrate that the client was now a completely different person from the person who committed the offences a number of years ago.

-After hearing the summaries and submissions made on the client’s behalf, Alex was eventually able to persuade the magistrate that the client had successfully rehabilitated themselves and should not be sentenced to prison.
+After hearing the summaries and submissions made on the client’s behalf, we were eventually able to persuade the magistrate that the client had successfully rehabilitated themselves and should not be sentenced to prison.
 The client ultimately received a Community Corrections Order for Fail to Answer Bail, did not have to serve any period of imprisonment, and was able to continue with their employment.

 - The accused was previously released on bail.